graemeniedermayer/stable-diffusion-webui-normalmap-script/README.md

 Net size can be set with `net width` and `net height`, or will be the same as the input image when `Match input size` is enabled.
 There is a trade-off between structural consistency and high-frequency details with respect to net size (see [observations](https://github.com/compphoto/BoostingMonocularDepth#observations)).
 Large maps will also need lots of VRAM.

+`smooth before`, `sobel gradient`, and `smooth after` are helpful for smoothing normal map.
+The smoothing functions are gaussian blurs.
+Increasing the kernel numbers will smooth more but also remove details and blend edges.
+Currently looking into better smoothing methods.
+The kernels must be odd integers.

 When enabled, `Invert NormalMap` will result in a normalmap that's calculated from a flipped depthmap.

 Regardless of global settings, `Save NormalMap` will always save the normalmap in the default txt2img or img2img directory with the filename suffix '_depth'.
 Generation parameters are saved with the image if enabled in settings.